MARN-5895/Website/assignments/01/README.md

 will open `.bashrc` in the `nano` text editor.
 Remember to change NetID to your UConn username.
 In `nano`, to save changes and exit you should use `Crtl+O` and `Crtl+X`, respectively.
 In `vim`, you should do `esc` and then `:wq`.

 Now that you have the miniconda path in your `.bashrc`, you need to ensure your terminal session is cognizant of the recent changes in the bash configuration file.
-You can do it by "sourcing" `.bashrc`:
+You can do this by "sourcing" `.bashrc`:

      source .bashrc